mieweb/docs/content/functions/portal-management/applicant-portal.md

 In order to effectively implement the Applicant Portal, clients will need to work with the Deployment Consultant(s) to determine any preferred configurations and needs required for pre-employment, hiring, and onboarding processes.
 Once the portal has been configured, the URL will be made available for marketing purposes.

 {{% info %}}
-Permitted users will have the ability to edit the title, color scheme, instructions, and available questionnaires from the Provider Management sidemenu, as needed.
+Permitted users will have the ability to edit the title, color scheme, instructions, and available questionnaires from the Employer Organization sidemenu, as needed.
 These configurations will then be visible within the portal accessed by the candidates.
 {{% /info %}}

 ## Portal Setup